Hackbrett3X/forejs/README.md

 <a name="fore"></a>

 ### fore(functions, arguments)
 The main entry point.
-Supports two modes:<ul>  <li>chain: In chain mode, <code>fore</code> accepts a list of functions that are executed sequentially.</li>  <li>auto: In auto mode, <code>fore</code> accepts an object where the keys are identifiers and the values are      functions.
+Supports two modes:<ul>  <li>chain: In chain mode, <code>fore</code> accepts a list of functions that are executed sequentially.</li>  <li>auto: In auto mode, <code>fore</code> accepts an object with identifiers as keys and functions as values.
 The      identifiers can be referenced by other functions to retrieve its "return value" (see [inject](#inject) and      [ref](#fore.ref)).
-ForeJs now figures out the perfect execution order running as many code      in parallel as possible.</li></ul>The functions passed may have one of the following forms:<ul>  <li>Node-style asynchronous function: Accepts a number of arbitrary arguments followed by an error-first callback      function.
+ForeJs now figures out the perfect execution order and runs as much code in parallel as      possible.</li></ul>The functions passed may have one of the following forms:<ul>  <li>Node-style asynchronous function: Accepts a number of arbitrary arguments followed by an error-first callback      function.
 The function must call this callback with either a non-null first argument to signal an error or      with null as first argument followed by any number of "return values".
 In chain mode those "return values" are directly passed to the next function.
 In auto mode those values are passed to all dependent functions.
 If more than one value is passed to the      callback, those values are passed as array to the dependents.
 Additionally all arguments but the last      (callback) must be eliminated by injections ([inject](#inject)).</li>  <li>Synchronous function: Sometimes you want to mix synchronous functions into asynchronous code.
 This is perfectly      ok: Simply put a plain <code>return</code> statement and ignore the callback.
 If you want to return      <code>undefined</code> on purpose you will need to invoke the callback, however.</li>  <li>Promise: Promises are supported, as well.
 Plain promises must be in a root position.</li>  <li>Promise returning function: A function may as well return a promise instead of invoking the callback.
 Unfortunately the function will still get passed a callback as last argument.
 If your function cannot cope      with the extra argument, simply wrap it with another function.</li>  <li>Array: As shown in [Injector.prototype.args](Injector.prototype.args) injections can be syntactically sugared.
 If you are looking      for a way to iterate over arrays see [each](#fore.each).</li>  <li>Instances of [Injector](#Injector): An Injector is simply the wrapping type of injected functions.</li></ul>

 **Kind**: global function